bg-write/candyfloss-flask/README.md

 **The problem**: I don't want to rely on social media for music news.

-**The solution**: I created a simple RSS reader web app to share with colleagues.
+**The solution**: I created a simple RSS reader web app.

 ### Project Goals & Intended Audience

 Candyfloss aims to replace Twitter as your source for music news.
 Additional news outlets and improvements to the code's web scraping are pending.

-An ideal user is a fellow music journalist or music fan who wants to discover some of the best music writing today without being on social media.
+An ideal user is a fellow music journalist or music fan who wants to discover some of the best music writing today without social media.

 ![image](https://doodleipsum.com/700?bg=6392D9&i=9a88ce13e0be8a087884187b642fcedb)